 Sivapratha Nagappan - I am a PhD candidate in the Umemori Lab.
 I am interested in understanding how sensory experience and neuronal activity sculpt connections in the brain as we develop.
 Outside of science, I love hiking and trivia.

-Jasmine Reggiani - I currently study the function and molecular identity of retinal ganglion cell types in mice in the lab of Josh Sanes.
+Jasmine Reggiani - I am a first year PhD candidate interested in sensory neuroscience and neuromodulation.
 I'm excited about mountains and modern art as much as about science.

 Stephen Zhang - I am a PhD candidate in Dragana Rogulja's lab.
 I study how motivational states (e.g. hunger, thirst, etc) are represented in the brain to influence behavior.
 I am consumer and enthusiast of general science.